smartcontractkit/external-adapters-js/packages/core/bootstrap/README.md

 ## Metrics

 A metrics server can be exposed which returns prometheus compatible data on the `$BASE_URL/metrics` endpoint on the specified port.
-Note that this feature is ONLY available when running this application as an http server.

 \*Please note that this feature is EXPERIMENTAL.